-On weekdays, the route should extend to Doña Ana Community College East Campus, replacing the existing Doña Ana Shuttle.
-On weekends, service will be truncated to Mountain View Hospital.
+On weekdays, the route would extend to Doña Ana Community College East Campus, replacing the existing Doña Ana Shuttle.
+On weekends, service would terminate at Mountain View Hospital.

 - Sonora Springs & Cheyenne

 - Sonora Springs & Palm Canyon

 - Doña Ana Community College East Mesa Campus